OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 3. Select **Terminal | Run Task** and type or select **Dev Server**.
 4. Select **View | Debug** or enter **Ctrl+Shift+D** to switch to Debug View.
 5. From the Debug options, choose Office Online (Microsoft Edge).
-6. Open Excel Online using the Microsoft Edge broswer, open Excel Online, and create a new workbook.
+6. Open Excel Online using the Microsoft Edge browser, open Excel Online, and create a new workbook.
 7. Copy the URL for this new workbook.
 8. In VS Code, select **F5** to begin debugging.
 A prompt will appear, which asks for the URL of your document.
 9. Paste in the URL for your workbook.